Optical fiber: Total internal reflection

-When light traveling in an optically dense medium hits a boundary at a steep angle (larger than the critical angle for the boundary), the light is completely reflected.
+When light traveling in an optically dense medium hits a boundary at a steep angle of incidence (larger than the critical angle for the boundary), the light is completely reflected.
 This is called total internal reflection.
 This effect is used in optical fibers to confine light in the core.
 Most modern optical fiber is weakly guiding, meaning that the difference in refractive index between the core and the cladding is very small (typically less than 1%).
 Light travels through the fiber core, bouncing back and forth off the boundary between the core and cladding.

 Because the light must strike the boundary with an angle greater than the critical angle, only light that enters the fiber within a certain range of angles can travel down the fiber without leaking out.
 This range of angles is called the acceptance cone of the fiber.
 There is a maximum angle from the fiber axis at which light may enter the fiber so that it will propagate, or travel, in the core of the fiber.
 The sine of this maximum angle is the numerical aperture (NA) of the fiber.
 Fiber with a larger NA requires less precision to splice and work with than fiber with a smaller NA.
 The size of this acceptance cone is a function of the refractive index difference between the fiber's core and cladding.
 Single-mode fiber has a small NA.